Monday, April 8, 2024

 OK, I bought two fountain pens.
 I admit it.

 So the Lamy pen was one.
-However I also went and bought a Pilot fountain pen.
+I also went and bought a Pilot fountain pen.

 Then cartridges to keep both of the pens fed.

-Once you go into Hyatt you can never come out.
+Once you go into Hyatt's you can never come out.
 Above is a picture I took of just a small portion of their ink department.
-It is not even the fountain pen department, or the ink paper department!
+It is not even the fountain pen department, or the ink and calligraphy paper department!
 It is just the ink.
-A tiny fraction of it.

 Here is a bit of the ink aisle looking north.

 The inks are amazing.
 They come from Germany and France and Japan.
-The inks are interchangeable of you have a pen you can fill up, so I make sure that I do.
+The inks are interchangeable if you have a pen that takes ink from a bottle and not just from cartridges.

 The inks are ready for their closeup!